Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

 \paragraph{Edge Separator Combination.}

 For this operator we exploit the duality to the weighted vertex cover problem.
 Starting with a partition $V= V_1 \cup V_2$ the operator computes temporary offspring for the weighted vertex cover problem.
 Let $\I_1$ and $\I_2$ be the individuals selected by the tournament rule.
 Let $C_i = V\setminus \I_i$ be the solution to the weighted vertex cover problem for $i \in \{1,2\}$.
 The new offspring are $O_1 = \left( V_1 \cap C_1 \right) \cup \left(V_2 \cap C_2\right)$ and $O_2 = \left( V_1 \cap C_2 \right) \cup \left(V_2 \cap C_1\right)$.
 However, these offspring can contain some non-covered edges, which are a subset from the cut edges between the two partitions.
 The graph induced by the non-covered cut edges is bipartite.
-In this graph we compute a weighted vertex cover using a max flow approach.
+In this graph we compute a weighted vertex cover using maximum flows.

 \paragraph{Multi-way Edge Separator Combination.}

 Similar to the vertex separator also the edge separator can be extended to use multiple solutions.
 Therefore, a $k$-way-partition $V=V_1 \cup ...\cup V_k$ is computed.
 Equivalent to the multi-way vertex separator, we also select $k$ individuals and compute a score for each pair $V_j$ and~$\I_i$.
 For the scoring function, the complement of an independent set inside the given block is used to sum up the weights of the vertices of the vertex cover in this block.
 For the offspring computation, each block is combined with the individual with the lowest score.
 As in the basic edge separator combine operator there can be edges in the cut that are not covered.
 Since the induced graph here is not bipartite we handle this problem using a simple greedy strategy.
 Afterwards the solution is transformed to get the offspring for the independent set~individuals.